 When a spider comes too close to a human mouth, the chemoreceptors will help him to sense the many thousands of different exhaled chemicals.
 A spider would be able to understand that danger is nearby and would choose to move in the opposite direction rather than crawling into the massive CO2-exhaling “human cave”.

-Human’s Sleeping Habits
+Human’s Sleeping Position and Habits

 During sleep, people move a lot, also our breathing habits will deter a spider from crawling into our mouths.
 Even snoring and farting (we all do it at least sometimes) creates sounds (vibrations) in the air that can be sensed by some spider species with the help of their hairs.